yapyunqi/MUSA611-CPLN692-week7/assignment/README.md

 - At least fifteen data points
 - At least one property that can be used to filter the data and color the data
-- GeoJSON format
-- Points, line, and polygon are all fine
+- Points, lines, and polygons are all fine
 - Data should be real stuff (don't create a dataset with fictional locations)